What are Clouds on Title in Real Estate?

 What Causes Clouds on Title?

-If a contractor is hired to complete work on a property, and they are not paid in full upon completion of the project, contractors can file a mechanic’s lien on a property through the county recorder’s office.
+If a contractor is hired to complete work on a property, and they are not paid in full upon completion of the project, contractors can file a mechanic’s lien on a property through the county recorder’s office (rules vary by state).
 This lien allows the contractor to recover the unpaid balance.

 How to Find Clouds on Title?